The DevOps engineer's handbook The DevOps engineer's handbook

 • Efficiency and flow

-You should use a mix of measures from the 5 dimensions, including instrumented and perceptual measurements.
+You should use a mix of measures for each of the 5 categories, including instrumented and perceptual measurements.
 Perceptual data is the only way to determine how people feel, which is a crucial driver of productivity.

-We explain the dimensions below with some ideas for data you could capture.
+We explain the categories below with some ideas for data you could capture.
 The goal isn’t to put all these metrics in place but to choose measurements based on your circumstances.

 Satisfaction captures how fulfilled people feel with their work, team, tools, and culture.
 Wellbeing captures how healthy and happy they are.